Marasmus: Treatment

 Both the causes and complications of the disorder must be treated, including infections, dehydration, and circulation disorders, which are frequently lethal and lead to high mortality if ignored.
 Initially, the child is fed dried skim milk that has been mixed with boiled water.
-Once the child tolerates the milk, a vegetable mix can be added including sesame, casein, and sugar.
 Refeeding must be done slowly to avoid refeeding syndrome.
-Once children start to recover, they should have more balanced diets which meet their nutritional needs.
+Once children start to recover, they should have more balanced diets that meet their nutritional needs.
 Children with marasmus commonly develop infections and are consequently treated with antibiotics or other medications.
 Ultimately, marasmus can progress to the point of no return when the body's ability for protein synthesis is lost.
 At this point, attempts to correct the disorder by giving food or protein become futile, and death is inevitable.

+Prevention

+Nutritionally the best way to prevent marasmus is through a diverse and adequate diet.
+Other interventions that also target nutrition-specific interventions are SAM treatment, CTC (comprehensive treatment center), and protein and micronutrient supplements.
+It is also important for mothers and families to be educated on prenatal care, nutrition, and child development.
+Energy, protein, and micronutrient supplementation are vital to ensuring the mother and child are adequately nourished.
+Strictly breastfeeding for 6 months and 24 months for nutritional supplementation is also recommended to prevent Marasmus and other malnutrition of children under the age of 2.

+In addition to nutrition, ensuring access to clean water, sanitation, and hygiene are important in preventing childhood illness and diarrheal disease which can contribute to marasmus and other Severe acute malnutrition cases.
+If the child has marasmus, it can quickly become dangerous if the child has another disease since the immune system's functioning decreases when a child has marasmus.
+It is important for the child or anyone at risk for marasmus to have access to primary care so they can treat these illnesses, prevent diarrheal diseases often associated with malnutrition and monitor growth.

 Epidemiology

 United States

 In the United States, marasmus is rarely seen, especially in children.
 In 1995, there were only 228 deaths caused by marasmus in the U.S., of which only 3 were children.
 In 2016, the prevalence of marasmus in the United States was 0.5%.
-Prevalence is higher in hospitalized children, especially ones with chronic illnesses, however an exact incidence of nonfatal marasmus is not known.
+Prevalence is higher in hospitalized children, especially ones with chronic illnesses, however, the exact incidence of nonfatal marasmus is not known.
 This is due to marasmus not being reported as an admission or discharge diagnosis.

-International
+Outside the US

 There are multiple forms of malnutrition and roughly one-third of the world's population is currently experiencing one or more of them.
 There are around 50 million children less than five years old who have protein-energy malnutrition.
 Of the malnourished children population in the world, 80% live in Asia, 15% in Africa, and 5% in Latin America.
-It is estimated that the prevalence of acute malnutrition in Germany, France, the United Kingdom, and the United States to be 6.1–14%.
+It is estimated that the prevalence of acute malnutrition in Germany, France, the United Kingdom, and the United States is 6.1–14%.
 In Turkey, the prevalence is as high as 32%.